funnybunnyofdoom/Vintage-Story-Mods/README.md

 	Craftable calendar that updates depending on day/month.
 Working on handling this with a genmesh with the assistance of [Craluminum]

 -More Seals: [FunnyBunnyofDOOM]

+-Pinata: [FunnyBunnyofDOOM][KialiaTheSweeper]
+	Example mod that is a pinata texture over shapes of vanilla objects that drops fruit+honeycombs